 In keeping with the spirit of a world-leading art museum, the restaurant routinely loans out its culinary talent and invites innovative chefs worldwide to show their skills in its kitchen.
 Book your table as RIJKS books up far in advance.

-Rijksmuseum Features & Amenities
+Features & Amenities

 Not only is the museum home to some world-class art, but the institution offers some other amenities that will make a truly all-around great experience.
 One of the best parts about visiting the Rijksmuseum is being able to take part in this historic museum home with you.

 Their gift shop features countless curiosities, art pieces, and wonders perfect for guests of all ages.
-You’ll be able to find decor, books, and toys for the kids that all fit into the theme of this museum.
+You’ll find decor, books, and toys for the kids that fit the museum’s theme.
+If you aren’t in the mood to shop after exploring, you can always order your gifts online after you get home.

 Rijksmuseum App

 The Rijksmuseum app also features tours made by other museum-goers.
-The app will ask you a few quick questions and then generate a tour to follow based on your interests and others made by like-minded guests.
+The app will ask you a few quick questions and then generate a tour to follow based on your interests and those of others made by like-minded guests.
 The app works best with Wi-Fi enabled, so it’s good to have free Wi-Fi throughout the building!

 See Related: Best Travel Apps for Europe